 c.
 Dissertation Defense: After advancing to candidacy for the Ph.D., the student and the major professor must jointly convene a Dissertation Committee, which meets at least once a year.
 Ph.D. students should present either a written or oral report on research progress to the thesis committee.
 The committee meeting date and synopsis must be included on the annual report.
 The Dissertation Committee consists of no less than five faculty members, at least three of whom must be members of the CM faculty.
 The Dissertation Committee shall consist of a Chair, a First Reader (the major advisor in CM-Biology), a Second Reader, and at least two other members (a third reader is optional).
-The dissertation is "defended" at the Final Dissertation Committee meeting at a time agreed on by the student and the Dissertation and the written dissertation, which meets the specification, described above and has been approved by all readers, must be distributed to the committee.
-At the Final Dissertation Committee agrees on the adequacy of the body of work and written thesis for the Ph.D. degree.
+The dissertation is "defended" at the Final Dissertation Committee meeting at a time agreed on by the student and the Dissertation Committee.
+At least two weeks prior to the defense, all work that comprises the dissertation and the written dissertation, which meets the specification, described above and has been approved by all readers, must be distributed to the committee.
+At the Final Dissertation Committee meeting the committee agrees on the adequacy of the body of work and written thesis for the Ph.D. degree.
 Finally, there is a required public seminar, which is normally given before the defense.

-Requirements for Cell & Molecular Biology (CM) M.A.
+Requirements for Cell & Molecular Biology (CM) M.S.
 Students